rajat3154/Task_1_Database_Setup_and_Schema_Design/README.md

 ## Bank Database Schema
- This project contains the schema for a simple banking system.
+ This Directory contains the schema for a simple banking system.
 It includes tables for customers, branches, accounts, transactions, and loans.
 The database is designed with normalization principles to avoid redundancy and ensure data integrity.

  ### Database Setup: bank